gitchubst/Ask_Gemini/README.md

 ## Downloading
 Go to the green box on the right that says "Code".
 Once you click on it, look at the bottom of the popup and click "Download ZIP"
-Once you downlaod the zip file, make sure to unpack, or open, it.
+Once you download the zip file, make sure to unpack, or open, it.
 <br>
 <br>
 <br>